-I developed this self-pleasuring practice to combine a structured way of moving attention through the body with loving self-touch.
+I developed this mindful masturbation and orgasmic meditation practice to combine a structured way of moving attention through the body with loving self-touch.
 Exploring your body in this way ensures that no area is left untouched, you explore the whole body in a balanced and equanimous way.

 If you are trying to change your relationship with masturbation I’m sure you’ve hit that roadblock of ‘where should I begin, what should I do differently, how do I change my habits???’

 It can be really difficult to start a new habit when all you have is the existing instruction manual to go by.
 This is a great base to start from.
 It gives you a new framework.

 You are going to move your attention and touch systematically, methodically, through your body, down from the crown of your head to the tips of your toes and back up again.

 Basic starter steps…

 - Do this in a quiet, private space where you are not going to be interrupted.